hayate891/VRTK/DOCUMENTATION.md

  * `Quaternion? destinationRotation` - The world rotation of the destination marker.
  * `bool forceDestinationPosition` - If true then the given destination position should not be altered by anything consuming the payload.
  * `bool enableTeleport` - Whether the destination set event should trigger teleport.
- * `uint controllerIndex` - The optional index of the controller emitting the beam.
+ * `VRTK_ControllerReference controllerReference` - The optional reference to the controller controlling the destination marker.

 ### Class Methods